Alappuzha district: Festivals

-A grand annual festival is celebrated at the unique Nagaraja Temple (Mannarasala Temple ,Vettikodu Nagaraja Temple) in October/November.
+A grand annual festival is celebrated at the unique Nagaraja Temple (Mannarasala Temple, Vettikodu Nagaraja Temple) in October/November.
 Another festival celebrated by the temple is a one-day Thaipooyan Kavadi.
 The Chandanakudam is celebrated at the Kidangam-Parampu Temple during December every year.
 Kottamkulangara Temple in Alappuzha has two festive seasons in February and March, because of the two deities with separate flag masts in the same compound wall.

 The Kandamangalam Rajarajeshwari Temple is located in Kadakkarappally, Cherthala 1 km west of Thankey junction on NH 47.
 The annual festival comes in March–April.
 Chikkara, offering of children to the mother goddess during the festival, is the major attraction.
 The Chamanju Valathu of children starts on the 2nd day of the festival and lasts until the 8th day.
 Procession named Thalappoli start on the flag-hoisting day itself.
 The holy bath (Aarattu) of the goddess is held in a pool within the temple compound on the 10th day of festival.
 Elephant processions, fireworks, stage shows, etc. are major events that attract thousands of devotees and others.

 The churches here celebrate grand annual feasts.
-The 'Arthunkal Perunnal' feast is celebrated at the Arthunkal Church. and Also, the big major Christian festivals are the festivals at Edathwa Church and Thumpoli Church.
+The 'Arthunkal Perunnal' feast is celebrated at the Arthunkal Church.
+Also, the big major Christian feast are the feast's at Edathwa(Edathua) Church and Thumpoli Church Alappuzha, Pallipuram church cherthala.
 The regatta forms part of many festivals here in many places.
 The annual Vallam Kali (Nehru Trophy Boat Race) is held in the backwaters in the month of September associated with the Onam festival.
 The main attraction is the Chundan Vallam (Snake Boat) race, in which a number of contestants are in the running for the Prime Minister's trophy.
 Another celebration in Alappuzha is the "Beach Festival", held from 30 December to 2 January.
 The annual festival conducted in Champakulam "Valiya Palli" is another big festival.